In this article

 Conclusion

-A gastropexy can reduce the risk of bloat or GDV in high-risk dog breeds.
-The surgery could fail, though, and there are potential complications, such as infection and dehiscence.
+A prophylactic gastropexy can significantly reduce the risk of bloat progressing into GDV in high-risk dog breeds.
+Alongside the surgery, there are additional ways you may be able to reduce the risk for your dog.
 Your vet can help you decide if a gastropexy is suitable for your dog.

 Featured Image Credit: Elle Ocon, Shutterstock